AveryS00/song-link-bot/README.md

 # discord-bot
 This Discord bot will read messages from a music channel and add all Spotify links that it finds to a playlist it creates.
-To run this bot a Spotify account is required, but Premium is not necessary.
-Therefore, it is HIGHLY recommended to create a new free account just for the bot.
+A Spotify account is required to host this bot yourself, but Premium is not necessary.
+Therefore, it is HIGHLY recommended creating a new free account just for the bot.

 YouTube functionality will be implemented at a later date

-To add this bot to your server, I am hosting one but cannot guarantee reliable uptime.
+To add this bot to your server, I am hosting one but cannot guarantee a reliable uptime.
 The link to invite it is here: https://discord.com/oauth2/authorize?client_id=736308578721202276&scope=bot

 Once added, give the bot permissions to read messages and message history of the channel you want it to read from, and permissions to send messages to the channel you want it to log to.
 Type the following command into any channel the bot can read ``!set music_channel <your-channel-here>`` and the bot is ready to go!
 It's highly suggested you also set logging channel right away as well